|Note: King Salmon season closes July 13.|

 Can I keep my catch?

 Dependent on species, season, and current regulations, some dates and species are catch-and-release only.
 Inquire for more information.

 What do I do with my fish at the end of the day?

 When regulations allow, if you want to keep your catch, your guide will clean it and prepare it for transport back to Anchorage.
 For further packaging, processing and shipping, we can assist.

-King salmon is catch and release only in 2022.
+King salmon may be catch and release only in 2024.

 Fishing with Rusts